 - Social flexibility

-Small group of 4-6 children matched for group skill building needs utilizing Social Thinking curriculum and supporting inside out social emotional development.
+Small group of 4-6 children matched for group skill building needs utilizing Social Thinking® (Attributed to Michelle Garcia Winner as creator of the Social Thinking Methodology) curriculum and supporting inside out social emotional development.
 This engaging group consists of 6 sessions led by child psychologist.

 Click to learn more about Friendship Club and session dates.

-Next Steps to Your Child’s Social Thinking Success
+Next Steps to Your Child’s Social Learning Success

 A child that is comfortable with his peers will be a happy child with a desire to go to school, learn and participate in the social groups and team play, so critical to early childhood learning and development.